HardwinBui/Paper-Minecraft/README.md

 Some of the features I implemented include:
 - terrain generation using perlin noise
 - displaying sprites and changing the camera view using GLSL
-- updating images to be draw on the window
+- updating images to be drawn on the window

 This project is based on [LearningOpenGL Breakout game tutorial](https://learnopengl.com/In-Practice/2D-Game/Breakout).